Natashina/surfs_up/README.md

 | ![Image1](June.PNG) |![Image2](Dec.PNG)   |
 |                     |                     |

-It is important to take into account that the dataset contains the period from January 1 2010 till August 23 2017.
-Year 2017 is not complete.
+It is important to take into account that the dataset contains the period from January 1 2010 till August 23 2017 and year 2017 is not complete.
-That is why there are only 1517 temperature measurements for December and while 1700 for June.
+That is why there are only 1517 temperature measurements for December and while there are 1700 for June.

 Recommendation is to complete dataset with data related to the rest of the year 2017 and obtain the same type of data for 2018, 2019 and 2020.
 Another noticeable weakness of this data is that in the entire dataset there are 1447 rows  with missing data for precipitaion, where cells are filled in with NaN.